Ground Beef Jerky Recipe

 I’m a huge fan of beef jerky, I love it for the simple fact that it’s just a nice chunk of protein that’s quick and easy to eat but also satisfying.
 Lately, the stuff from the store is feeling less healthy and more full of junk than I want to eat, so I set out to find or come up with a beef jerky recipe for something I can enjoy again.

-I didn’t have to look far, I’d found this recipe a while back, pinned it and I started from there.
-The spices looked solid and I only had to tweak it a bit for our tastes, and I left out that wretched beef broth too.
-That stuff is full of nasty chemicals, I’m pretty sure she used homemade, although it’s unstated.
+I didn’t have to look far, I’d found a recipe a while back, pinned it and I started from there.
+The spices looked solid and I only had to tweak it a bit for our tastes, and I left out some beef broth.

 Why ground beef jerky?